 A much more significant undertaking, Know Your Business (or, as it is commonly known, KYB), is the method enlisted by banks, financial institutions and corporate entities to get to know the businesses and corporate entities with whom they seek to do business.
 This mandatory process ensures that businesses adhere to anti-money laundering and due diligence requirements, verifying that everything involved in establishing a relationship with another company is above board and legitimate.

-In addition to complying with anti-money laundering regulations, KYB protects a company’s interest before initiating a commercial relationship with another business.
+In addition to complying with anti-money laundering regulations, KYB checks protect a company’s interest before initiating a commercial relationship with another business.
 Companies need to be aware of any potential risks of doing business, such as corruption among owners, politically exposed persons (PEPs) or any questionable activity that raises suspicions of fraud, money laundering or other criminal pursuits.

-How do KYC and KYB differ?
+How do KYC and KYB checks differ?

 Whilst inherently similar in practice, the components of KYB checks are vastly different to those involved in KYC checks.